 White diamonds yield a square-ish rough.
 This allows the most popular shapes to be produced: round, princess, asscher, cushion and emerald.
 These shapes compliment the diamond rough and in return give the highest yields.
 Elongated shapes like oval, marquise and pear typically aren't produced because of their need for a more elongated rough.

 All lab-created white diamonds offered by most reputable jewellers are hand cut.
-Every diamond comes with individual grading from either the IGI or GCal and shows their cut grade on the grading report.
+Every diamond comes with individual certificates and shows their cut grade on the grading report.
 Every diamond is cut to maximize brilliance and color.

 The clarity of a lab-created white diamond is evaluated the same as an earth-mined diamond, typically ranging from IF to SI2.
-All grading is done by either IGI or GCal and is included with every Lab-Created Diamond offered by most reputable jewellers.
+All grading is done by certification laboratories and their certificates are included with every lab-created diamond offered by most reputable jewellers.

 ||Flawless: No inclusions under 10x.
 A stone that is completely flawless.
 This is an extremely rare find.